-OTA200 Developmental Occupational Therapy\ 3 Credits
+OTA200 Developmental Occupational Therapy+ 4 Credits

-Explores common conditions that impede normal development and threaten occupational performance.
-Emphasizes development of knowledge and skills for current occupational therapy screenings, assessments and interventions used with pediatric populations and developmentally challenged adults in a variety of service delivery systems.
-Includes 16 hours of required Level I Fieldwork Experience outside of scheduled class time, which provides opportunities for students to observe and apply the concepts learned in the classroom in actual pediatric and development therapy settings.
-The laboratory component of the Developmental Occupational Therapy course provides structured opportunity for students to develop hands-on skills for implementing developmental occupational therapy services in a variety of settings.
-Students practice skills aimed to enhance development, remediate function, and promote adaptation.
+This is a comprehensive course that provides the Occupational Therapy Assistant with an understanding of the basic and advanced principles of pediatric habilitation and rehabilitation.
+It explores common conditions that impede normal development and threaten occupational performance.
+The course emphasizes developmental knowledge and skills for current occupational therapy screenings, assessments and intervention used with pediatric populations in a variety of service delivery systems.
+It includes 20 hours of required Level I Fieldwork experience outside of scheduled class time, which provides opportunities for students to observe and begin to apply the concepts learned in the classroom in actual pediatric and developmental therapy settings.
+The laboratory component of the Pediatric Occupational Therapy course provides structured opportunity for students to develop hands on skills for implementing developmental Occupational Therapy services in a variety of settings.
+Students practice skills aimed to enhance development, remediate function and promote adaption.

-Prerequisites: BIO105, OTA105 and OTA105L
+Prerequisites: BIO105 and OTA108

-OTA205 Occupational Therapy in Mental Health\ 3 Credits
+OTA205 Occupational Therapy in Mental Health+ 4 Credits

-Explores the impact of mental illness on human occupation.
-Analyzes the occupational therapy process with individuals who have psychosocial dysfunction including assessment procedures and current occupational therapy interventions.
-Group theory and processes are explored.
-Includes 16 hours of required Level I Fieldwork Experience outside of the scheduled class time, which provides opportunities for students to observe and apply the concepts learned in the classroom in actual mental health practice settings.
-The laboratory component of the Occupational Therapy in Mental Health course provides structured opportunity for students to develop hands-on skills for implementing occupational therapy services with individuals who have psychosocial dysfunction, as applied to a variety of mental health settings.
-Students practice skills for conducting various therapeutic groups and use a variety of therapeutic media.
-Prerequisites: OTA200 and PSY420
+This course explores the impact of mental illness on occupation.
+Theories and models of practice used in occupational therapy evaluation and intervention for adolescents and adults will be discussed.
+Observation skills, problem solving, critical thinking, treatment techniques will be learned and applied to different treatment settings.
+Case studies, laboratory activities, and competency examinations will be utilized to gain awareness and insight for practitioners working in mental health.
+Group dynamics and group interactions skills will be explored.
+This course includes 20 hours of Level I Fieldwork experience outside of the scheduled class time, which provides opportunities for students to observe and apply concepts learned in the classroom in actual mental health practice settings.
+The laboratory component provides structured opportunities for students to develop hands-on skills for implementing occupational therapy services with individuals who have psychosocial dysfunction.
+Students practice skills for conduction various therapeutic groups and use a variety of therapeutic media.

+Prerequisites: OTA110, OTA200 and PSY420

-OTA210 Occupational Therapy in Physical Rehabilitation\ 3 Credits
+OTA210 Occupational Therapy in Physical Rehabilitation+ 4 Credits

-Explores the impact of physical disability and illness on human occupation.
-Analyzes the occupational therapy process with individuals who have physical dysfunction including assessment procedures and current occupational therapy interventions.
-A variety of physical conditions commonly encountered in physical rehabilitation practice settings are addressed including central nervous system disorders, cardiovascular system disorders, neuromuscular disorders, orthopedic conditions, and conditions associated with the aging process.
-Includes an additional 16 hours of required Level I Fieldwork Experience outside of scheduled class time which provides opportunities for students to observe and apply the concepts learned in the classroom in actual physical rehabilitation practice settings.
+This course explores the impact of physical disability and illness on human occupation.
+It analyzes the occupational therapy process with individuals who have physical dysfunction including assessment procedures and current occupational therapy interventions.
+A variety of physical conditions commonly encountered in physical rehabilitation practice settings are addressed including central nervous system disorders, cardio-vascular system disorders, neuromuscular disorders, and orthopedic conditions.
+The course includes an additional 20 hours of required Level I Fieldwork Experience outside of scheduled class time which provides opportunities for students to observe and apply the concepts learned in the classroom in actual physical rehabilitation practice settings.